rabongHan/cse15l-lab-reports/report-5.md

 ```
 1   CPATH='.:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar'
 ```
->>  The line 1 is for the JUnit library path.
-This grading script is using JUnit to test student code, so this line is necessary for using JUnit.
+>>  The line 1 is for the `JUnit` library path.
+This grading script is using `JUnit` to test student code, so this line is necessary for using `JUnit`.

 ```
 3   rm -rf student-submission